A note on thermal effects in non-linear models for plasma-based acceleration: Theory for warm electron bubble

 \section{Theory for warm electron bubble}

 In this section, we show all the calculations that lead to the non-linear ordinary differential equation for the bubble radius $r_b(\xi)$.
-The derivation shown here closely follows~\cite{lu-2006,lu-2006-b}, departing from it only for the introduction of thermal effects.
-For this reason, we will briefly give an overview of the general derivation, and highlight instead the additional terms emerging due to the presence of a non-zero temperature in plasma electrons.
+The derivation shown here closely follows previous calculations~\cite{lu-2006,lu-2006-b}, departing from it only for the introduction of thermal effects. \corr{We remark that the physical framework in which the model is formulated does not rely on a fluid description, nor a mesoscopic one, but relies instead on tracking single representative plasma electrons, treating the dynamics from a Lagrangian, single-particle perspective.
+The derivation proceeds as follows: first, the equation of motion for a representative electron describing the radius of the bubble is examined under quasi-static, cylindrical, axially symmetric, and complete blowout assumptions.
+Then, the peculiar geometry of the bubble in the blowout regime is used to give a phenomenological estimate of the electromagnetic sources inside Maxwell's equations, which are solved to obtain the electromagnetic fields, to be then plugged as a Lorentz force into the single electron equation of motion.
+The resulting equation is the $\textit{Blowout Radius Equation}$, an ODE for $r_b(\xi)$ determining the bubble shape.
+In the cold limit, this recovers the Lu equation; in the warm case, additional thermal effects act on the initial conditions of the electron and modify force balance.~\cite{jain-2015,diederichs-2023}}.
 For the rest of this work, we will assume dimensionless variables using as reference quantities the electron's mass $m_e$, its absolute charge $e$ and the speed of light $c$.
 Consequently, relativistic momenta and energies will be normalized w.r.t. $m_e c$ and $m_ec^2$.
-Furthermore, number densities will always be given divided by the initial uniform rest number density of plasma electrons $n_0$, equal (due to charge neutrality) to the constant plasma ion's number density $n_i$ -- ions are considered immobile in our treatment.
-In this way, time is made dimensionless through $\omega_p^{-1}$, with $\omega_p =\sqrt{\frac{n_0 e^2}{m_e \epsilon_0}}$ the cold plasma frequency, and lengths are made dimensionless through $k_p^{-1}$, with $k_p=\omega_p/c$ the cold plasma wave-number.
+Furthermore, number densities will always be given divided by the initial uniform rest number density of plasma electrons $n_0$, equal (due to charge neutrality) to the constant plasma ion's number density $n_i$: ions are considered immobile in our treatment. \corr{Consequently, current densities will be given divided by $cen_0$.} In this way, time is made dimensionless through $\omega_p^{-1}$, with $\omega_p =\sqrt{\frac{n_0 e^2}{m_e \epsilon_0}}$ the cold plasma frequency, and lengths are made dimensionless through $k_p^{-1}$, with $k_p=\omega_p/c$ the cold plasma wave-number.
 Furthermore, for the sake of simplicity, we will focus here on a PWFA application, where the plasma response is induced by a bi-Gaussian beam of electrons moving at the speed of light in the $-\hat{z}$ direction (from now on we assume $\beta_b=-1$) and with longitudinal/radial widths $\sigma_z/\sigma_r$.
 In co-moving coordinates, its normalized number density $n_b$ reads as: